This magnificent Roman-era funerary stele takes the form of a Greco-Roman temple.

 Naiskoi can be simple stelae or large-scale architectural monuments.
 This type of funerary architecture developed around the 5th century B.C. in Greece and enjoyed great popularity during the Hellenistic period (323 B.C. – 31 B.C.).
 Outside Greece, this type of architecture can be found in Taranto, where it underwent significant development both in statuary and in ceramics as an iconographic motif, as well as in Roman Gaul, where small terracotta naïskos have been found.
 In Roman art, the naïskos is known as an aedicula.

 This stele is not easy to date, but a few clues enable us to delimit chronological milestones: the presence of an invocation to the Manes gods, which appears on tombs at the beginning of the Empire (1st century BC); the presence of the adjective “sacrum” is an addition from the 2nd century AD.
-The stele must date from around the 2nd century AD, as invocation of the Manes gods was gradually replaced in the 3rd and 4th centuries.
+The stela must date from around the 2nd century AD, since invocation of the gods of Man was gradually replaced in the 3rd and 4th centuries.

 Steles following a Roman tradition were very popular in the Roman world.
 Found all over the empire, some of these stelae share similarities with this one, whether funerary or votive.
 This Punic-Roman relief, featuring a figure of Persephone, dates from the 2nd-3rd century AD and is housed in Turin’s archaeological museum.
-We can see that the two architectural compositions are quite similar, unlike the decorations of the lion and the main figure, which differ.
+The two architectural compositions are quite similar, unlike the decorations on the lion and the main figure, which differ.